oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Remedies for a Breach of Contract in Oklahoma?

 There is a remedy for breach of contract in Oklahoma.
 Generally, the non-breaching party seeks compensation for damages.
 The aim of compensatory damages is to put the non-breaching entity in a financial position as if all the obligations were met, which may be a small or large amount of money.
 To file a contract breach claim in Oklahoma, the first step is to contact the district court through the clerk’s office by email or telephone.
-Concerned parties can file for claims up to $6,000 with or without the aid of an attorney.
+Concerned parties may file for claims up to $6,000 with or without the aid of an attorney.

 There is no specific time allocated for filing a breach of contract claim, but it has to be within the statute of limitations of Oklahoma state.
 This is five years for written contracts, two years for oral agreements, and two years for property damages or personal injuries.
 When it comes to contract breach cases, judgments can be subject to appeal by either party within 30 days from the entry of judgment.